-This recipe calls for actual french bread dipped in a batter flavored with brown sugar and cinnamon.
-This makes for a thick, indulgent french toast that keep you reaching for more!
+This recipe calls for French bread dipped in a batter flavored with brown sugar and cinnamon.
+This makes for a thick, indulgent French toast that keeps you reaching for more!
 Perfect to kick-start your day!

-While the bread is soaking, preheat the griddle to 325 degrees.
-If you are using a pan on the stove top, heat on medium with a little butter in the pan.
-The bread will be heavy and I find sometimes it’s easier to transfer the bread from the 9 x 13 baking dish to the griddle with a spatula, (the same one i’ll be flipping the bread with).
-Cook the french bread for 1 1/2 to 2 minutes or until it is golden brown, flip and cook on the other side until golden brown.
+While the bread is soaking, preheat the griddle to 325°F. If you are using a pan on the stovetop, heat on medium with a bit of butter in the pan.
+The bread will be heavy, and I find sometimes it’s easier to transfer the bread from the baking dish to the griddle with a spatula (the same one I’ll be flipping the bread with).
+Cook the French bread for 1 1/2 to 2 minutes or until golden brown; flip, and cook on the other side until golden brown.
 Make sure you are cooking it long enough that the egg in the center of the bread is cooked.